Huuan04112002/Introduction/README.md

 ###

 <p align="left">
     <b>At present, I'm a student studying Computer networks and data communication.
-But, I'm interested in the field of AI, especially Computer Vision.
+But, I'm interested in the field of AI, especially Graph Neural Networks.
 I want to apply AI to a lot of areas in life.
     </b>
 </p>